qouteall/imm_ptl_wiki_copy/Portals.md

 Use `/portal global connection_remove_floor <dimension>` `/portal global connection_remove_ceil <dimension>` to remove a connecting portal.

 ##### Using Vertical Connection to Break the Height Limit
 By connecting a dimension above the overworld, you increase the overworld's height limit from 256 to 512.
 It does not really increase the height limit.
 It just uses portals to "connect" the dimensions.
-It won't be as perfect as cubic chunks.
+It won't be as perfect as Cubic Chunks.
 (Redstone, fluid, lighting, and entity AI does not work through portals)

 ##### Vertical World Wrapping
 For example